dotnet/roslyn/docs/features/tuples.md

     ;
 ```

-- Static semantics (Type rules, constraints, all-or-none names, can't be used on right-hand-side of a 'is', ...)
-- Dynamic semantics (what does it do at runtime?)
+TODO: more details on semantics, both static (Type rules, constraints, all-or-none names, can't be used on right-hand-side of a 'is', ...) and dynamic (what does it do at runtime?)

 For tuple literals: